 B. How to find a custom QR Code generator

 You’ll find many online QR Code generators that claim to provide free QR Codes.
 But only a few provide high-quality custom designing capabilities.

-You can see a detailed comparison of QR Code Generators base don’t these features here:
+Ging through each service provider individually to explore all these features would be tedious.
+But don’t worry.
+You can see a detailed comparison of QR Code Generators based on these features here:

-Since Scanova QR Code generator offers both QR Code designs, we will be using it in our step-by-step guide.
+Since the Scanova QR Code generator offers both QR Code designs, we will use it in our step-by-step guide.

 C. Campaigns that saw success with customized QR Codes